We had to get their attention first.

 Expand a national contest’s reach and speak to a younger demographic that may not be as familiar with The Brick’s brand.

 Who wants to play flip it to win live?

-Starburst crafted an experiential marketing event called Flip it to Win Live in which unsuspecting Brick customers picking up their purchases at The Brick’s warehouse were directed to bay door number six.
+FKA crafted an experiential marketing event called Flip it to Win Live in which unsuspecting Brick customers picking up their purchases at The Brick’s warehouse were directed to bay door number six.
 Upon arrival at the door, it flew open to reveal an impromptu game show set—complete with confetti, red velvet curtains, game show host and life-sized Flip it to Win couch.
 “Contestants” played to win an assortment of fantastic prizes, including 60” TVs, mattress sets, gift cards, appliances and more.
 In reality, each couch cushion was a winner so everybody who played ended up with a prize.

 The light bulb moment.

 A total of 10 customers played the game the day the video was shot.
 The event was cut into several versions of a video to be run online.
 However, during video production, FKA realized a certain element of the footage could be leveraged into a mini-marketing campaign of its own to boost interest in Flip It To Win and—more importantly—increase e-mail signups once the contest got underway.